miguelmaroune/FooBarQuix/README.md

 /api/transform/73 returns FOOQUIX
 Input Validation:

+ 2. **spring batch FooBarQuix Processor** This Spring Batch application runs every minute, processes an input.txt file, and generates an output.txt file.
+Each line of input is passed to the FooBarQuix service for processing.
+The job is scheduled automatically and ensures seamless file-based data processing.

- 2. The application uses a **custom annotation**, @ValidNumber, to validate input numbers between 0 and 100.
+ 3. The application uses a **custom annotation**, @ValidNumber, to validate input numbers between 0 and 100.
 This ensures that only valid inputs are processed by the Foobarquix transformation logic.
 Global Exception Handling:

-3. The application includes a **global exception handler** that gracefully handles invalid inputs and other runtime errors.
+4. The application includes a **global exception handler** that gracefully handles invalid inputs and other runtime errors.
 ConstraintViolationException and MethodArgumentTypeMismatchException are managed to return appropriate error messages and HTTP status codes.

 ---